For formated printable version download here »

 - San Francisco, Health Access Foundation showing, Oct. l992 - March l993

 Fifteen piece exhibition containing 52 photographs.
-The exhibition includes black & white and color prints framed with stories of people who are developmentally handicapped.
-Exhibition sites include:
+The exhibition includes black & white and color prints framed with stories about people who are developmentally handicapped.
+Exhibition sites:

 - The Hall of Champions Sports Museum, San Diego, May l990